muke1908/chat-e2ee/README.md

 **Important:** Check `.env.sample` to configure your `.env` file.

+We also provide a Dockerfile to build and run the docker image.
+More details can be found

 ### Folder structure

 - The FE client is located in `./client` which is coupled with the backend